Below is the overall framework within which the University of Southern Maine will be educating students in the 2020–21 Academic Year:

 - All university buildings and facilities will have traffic patterns assigned and signage installed to direct people’s movements in ways that maintain social distancing.

-USM faculty have spent the summer preparing to teach in our new environment.
+USM faculty spent summer 2020 preparing to teach in our new environment.
 Brightspace, our new learning management system, has replaced Blackboard and offers more intuitive features and a mobile-friendly application.
-As many as 250 faculty members have already engaged in targeted summer training with USM’s Center for Technology Enhanced Learning, and more faculty members seek training every day.
+As many as 250 faculty members have already engaged in targeted training with USM’s Center for Technology Enhanced Learning, and more faculty members seek training every day.
 The Center for Collaboration and Development is offering free summer workshops for faculty to receive instruction in topics like accessible remote teaching, supporting remote learners, and digital solutions to peer writing review.
 Finally, while all student services — from counseling to advising to research help — will continue to be offered remotely, USM has added new, targeted student support for distance and online learning on its new AGILE website through the Learning Commons.